NSHipster/articles/2013-02-04-type-encodings.md

 So what do we gain from our newfound understanding of Objective-C Type Encodings?
 Honestly, not that much.

-But as we said from the very outset, there is wisdom in the pursuit of deciphering secret messages (`DRINK MORE OVALTINE`?)
+But as we said from the very outset, there is wisdom in the pursuit of deciphering secret messages.

 Looking at type encodings reveals details about Objective-C runtime internals, which is a noble pursuit in and of itself.
 Going further down the rabbit hole, and we come to the secret history of Distributed Objects, and the obscure parameter qualifiers that [still linger around to this day](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSNumberFormatter_Class/Reference/Reference.html%23jumpTo_22).